-All majors should review their academic program in consultation with an advisor once per semester.
-The undergraduate advisors are Peter Bellin, Gretchen Boria-Perez, Nola Kennedy and Michael Sullivan.
+All majors should review their academic program in consultation with a faculty advisor once per semester.
+The undergraduate faculty advisors are Rania Sabty-Daily, Gretchen Boria-Perez, Nola Kennedy and Michael Sullivan.
 The graduate advisor is Antonio Machado.
 Email the department office at email@example.com for more information on the degree.

 Graduates also are employed as administrators and technical specialists in governmental agencies, private industry and consulting firms.
 Opportunities for teaching, research and advanced professional programs are numerous.

 Clubs and Societies

 The Environmental and Occupational Health Student Association (EOHSA) organizes presentations, field trips and student activities.

 The department Alumni Association, in coordination with EOHSA and department faculty, is very active.
 It presents a Fall Speed Mentoring Event and a Spring Technical Symposium each year.